TYPES OF FOSTERING PLACEMENTS

-There are different types of fostering to suit all different types of children and families.
+There are different types of fostering to suit all different types of young people and fostering families.

 Foster carers are not expected to do all types of fostering, but tend to specialise in one or two types of fostering.